 _dmarc DNS record and change the value after

-This should result into your DMARC record to look similar to this:
+This should result in your DMARC record looking similar to this:

 I am still experiencing issues

 If you are still experiencing issues, this might be due to the DKIM validation not working.
 Please get in touch with us and we can generate a DKIM key for you to configure in your DNS records.
 Once that is done, all e-mails should be valid.